 Acrobat’s certificate security dialog with choice of PDF encryption algorithms at the bottom

-Acrobat XI and above support Elliptic Curve Cryptography (ECC) with curves P-256/P-384/P-521 for digital signatures and encryption.
-However, certain Acrobat versions create a CMS object which doesn’t conform to RFC 5652 as amended by RFC 5753 »Use of Elliptic Curve Cryptography (ECC) Algorithms in Cryptographic Message Syntax (CMS)«.
+Acrobat XI and above support Elliptic Curve Cryptography (ECC) with curves P-256/P-384/P-521 and the other curves recommended by NIST for digital signatures and encryption.
+However, Acrobat creates a CMS object which doesn’t conform to RFC 5652 as amended by RFC 5753 »Use of Elliptic Curve Cryptography (ECC) Algorithms in Cryptographic Message Syntax (CMS)«.
 This makes encrypted documents incompatible with third-party software.

 PDF certificate security is supported in the following PDFlib GmbH products: